nslee333/nslee333/README.md

 - Cloud computing with AWS - In progress.

 Languages:
-- Typescript.
+- Typescript
-- Javascript.
+- Javascript
-- Rust - Mostly theoretical knowledge.
+- Rust - Mostly theoretical knowledge
-- Bash.
+- Bash
-- Python - currently learning.
+- Python - currently learning

-Javascript ecosystem:
-- React
-- Next.js
-- Express
-- Axios Http.
-- Mocha.js Test framework.
-- Chai.js Assertion library.

 Other skills:
 - Git
 - Postman
 - Linux environment with WSL Ubuntu.
+- GitHub
+- Googling
-- GitHub.
+- Mocha.js Test framework
-- Googling.
+- Chai.js Assertion library

 In my pinned repositories below, on the left side I have my personal projects, ordered by latest at the top, on the right side are certification related.